 - Combine the broth, orange juice, lemon juice, dill, salt, peppercorns and bay leaf in a skillet or pan with tall sides.
 Bring to a boil.
 Boil for 2-3 minutes, then reduce to a simmer.
 Simmer for about 15 minutes, stirring occasionally to allow all of the flavors to come together.

-- Skin side down, slide the salmon into the simmering broth.
+- Slide the salmon into the simmering broth.
 The broth should come halfway up the sides of the fish.
 Spoon the sauce over the fish, cover and cook for 5 minutes, baste again and cook for an additional 5 minutes or until the flesh is firm.

 - Serve warm or chilled, garnish with chopped dill & chives.